joakree/ELEBAC/README.md

 ├── Camerasystem/        # Firmware for the camera system ├── Thermocouple_prototype/        # Prototype firmware
-├── StrainGauge/        # Prototype firmware with results from testing ├── sensorcentral/        # Altium designs of the Sensorcentral PCB └── Thermocouple_pcb/      # Final PCB firmware (Not complete or tested)
+├── StrainGauge/        # Prototype firmware with results from testing ├── sensorcentral/        # Altium designs of the Sensorcentral PCB ├── strain node PCB design/        # Altium designs of the Strain Gauge node PCB └── Thermocouple_pcb/      # Final PCB firmware (Not complete or tested)
 ```
 Camera system Firmware